The fundamental group of affine curves in positive characteristic

-with $H$ minimal normal subgroup of $\Gamma$ and $H\subset M(\Gamma)$ has $m$ solutions. \end{enumerate} Then $\Pi$ is homogeneous.
+with $H$ a quasi-p group, minimal normal subgroup of $\Gamma$ and $H\subset M(\Gamma)$ has $m$ solutions. \item Every nontrivial finite split embedding problem \eqref{EP0} with $H$ prime-to-$p$ group and minimal normal subgroup of $\Gamma$ has $m$ solutions. \end{enumerate} Then $\Pi$ is homogeneous.
 Moreover, if $R_S(\Pi)=m$ for every finite simple group $S$ then $\Pi$ is a profinite free group. \end{thm}

-\begin{proof} First of all, let us observe that (1) and (2) allows us to assume that every finite nontrivial (not necessarily split) embedding problem \eqref{EP0} with $H\subset M(\Gamma)$ has $m$ solutions.
+\begin{proof} First of all, let us observe that (1), (2) and (3) allow us to assume that every finite nontrivial (not necessarily split) embedding problem \eqref{EP0} with $H\subset M(\Gamma)$ has $m$ solutions.
 The proof is via induction on $|H|$.

+Note that $p(H)$ is a normal subgroup of $\Gamma$.
+Since $H$ is a minimal normal subgroup of $\Gamma$, either $p(H)=H$ or $p(H)$ is trivial.
+If $p(H)=H$ then (2) guarantees $m$ solutions to the embedding problem \eqref{EP0}

-The embedding problem \eqref{EP0} has weak solution $\phi$ since $\Pi$ is projective.
-Let $G' \le \Gamma$ be the image of $\phi$. $G'$ acts on $H$ via conjugation so we can define $\Gamma'=H\rtimes G'$ and get the following embedding problem:
+If $p(H)$ is trivial then $H$ is a prime-to-$p$ group.
+The embedding problem \eqref{EP0} has a weak solution $\phi$ since $\Pi$ is projective.
+Let $G' \le \Gamma$ be the image of $\phi$.
+The subgroup $G'$ acts on $H$ via conjugation so we can define $\Gamma'=H\rtimes G'$ and get the following embedding problem:

 Also $\Gamma'$ surjects onto $\Gamma$ under the homomorphism sending $(h,g) \mapsto hg$.
 So it is enough to find $m$ solutions to the embedding problem \eqref{EP1}.
 Now if $H$ is not a minimal normal subgroup of $\Gamma'$ then there exist $H'$ proper nontrivial subgroup of $H$ and normal in $\Gamma'$.
 Quotienting by $H'$ we get the following embedding problem: